 CCN Health & Social Care Spokesman

-Cllr David Fothergill, Leader of Devon County Council
+Cllr David Fothergill, Leader of Somerset County Council

 Cllr David Williams, Leader of Hertfordshire County Council